open-telemetry/semantic-conventions/docs/database/database-spans.md

 > logged, and handled by the caller.
 > Exceptions that are not handled will be recorded by the outermost (local root) instrumentation
 > such as HTTP or gRPC server.

-Instrumentations SHOULD NOT record exception events (by default) on spans that have local parents.

 ## Common attributes